Tacos, Micheladas, Mezcal, and…?

 - Try fresh-squeezed juices with a variety of fruits and vegetables

-- Sample tamales and gorditas
+- Sample tamales, sopes, and/or gorditas

 - Top it all off with street stall ice cream

 Along the way on your walking tour of Guanajuato you’ll learn about the history and key sites in the city, ride a funicular train, and walk the pedestrian-only “callejon” back alleys of the city.
+See why more than 200 groups have come away talking about the great time they had on our Guanajuato tour.

 Who’s Running This Thing?

 Founder Tim Leffel is a full-time travel writer, editor, and author from the USA who has published articles from around the world.
 He has a home in Guanajuato and has lived there for years with his family on two different occasions.
-Three bilingual local guides trade off doing the tours now for groups from around the world.
+Our bilingual local guides trade off doing the tours now for groups from around the world.
 See more on the Your Guide page.

 How Much Does It Cost?